-Los Angeles: A female bank robber who held a hostage, was shot and killed by officers.
+Los Angeles: A woman bank robber who had a hostage, was shot and killed by officers.

 The investigation revealed the woman had presented a demand note prior to taking the hostage.
 She is approximately 39 years of age.
 Her name is being withheld pending notification to her family.

 No officers were injured as a result of the incident.
-Officer Walter Boyle, 42, six years with the Department and Felipe Martinez, 25, one year and three months with the Department, were involved in the shooting.
+Officer Walter Boyle, 42, with six years on the Department and Felipe Martinez, 25, one year and three months with the Department, were involved in the shooting.

 A plastic semi-automatic replica was recovered at the scene.

 Force Investigation Division personnel are investigating the shooting and the FBI and Robbery-Homicide Division personnel are investigating the bank robbery.